Overview

 Leukotriene modifiers

-These medications work by blocking the formation of leukotrienes, which are substances white blood cells release.
+These medications work by blocking the formation of leukotrienes, which are substances your white blood cells release.
 Leukotrienes are involved in inflammation.

 Beta-agonists